Vinleii/Vinleii/README.md

 `LOADING : User's DNI List...`

-_Now, I know that NOT ALL fans of controversial fandoms are horrible people, but most of them are based off my experience.
-But hey, if you're really sure that you're not a toxic person, feel free to int!
-But these people on the list must stay about 10 solar systems away from me._
+_These people on the list must stay approximately 10 solar systems away from me._

 > Spawnists.

 > Homophobes.

-> Italian brainrot kids.

-> AI "Artists".
+> Proshippers.

 > Chronically online people.

-> Creeps / Proshippers.

-> People above 18.
+> Creeps.

+> People who talk about NSFW on the SAFE server.

 _And generally toxic people should stay away too <3_